Haritha2298/Web-based-Cloud-Systems/README.md

 $ python src/rest_server.py
 ```

-Optionally you can specify the **FLASK_PORT** environment variable to set the port on which the server will be running.
+Optionally you can set the **FLASK_PORT** environment variable to set the port on which the server will be running.

-In order to use the API it is advised to use curl or postman in order to send the HTTP requests to the server.
+In order to use the API it is advised to use [curl](https://curl.haxx.se/) or [Postman](https://www.postman.com/) in order to send the HTTP requests to the server.
 If you are using a POST or PUT request to the server be sure to include **url** as form-encoded data parameter in order for the server to correctly process the request.

 ## Implementation